chingu-x/chingu-frontend/src/flags/README.md

 The rebuilt library works exactly the same as the one mentioned above in the link except that instead of using ```class='flag flag-icon-background flag-icon-us'```, you would use ```class='flag flag-icon-background flag-icon-238'```.
 The number 238 corresponds to the ID number within the API.

-Right now, there are a few hiccups in the library such as unsupported countries, but most of these countries such as (Antarctica or North Korea) would highly unlikely have Chingu Members.
+Right now, there are a few hiccups in the library such as unsupported countries, but most of these countries/territories such as Antarctica would highly unlikely have Chingu Members.